France studies new tax measures on web giants

 Australia released draft revisions to tax laws in November designed to stop tech firms from shifting their income to low-tax countries.

-In France, among the report's measures is a call for France to work with other countries within the G20 and international organisations to refine the definition of where companies are based for tax purposes, so as to curtail venue shopping for lower tax rates.
+In France, among the report's measures is a call for France to work with other countries within the G20 and international organizations to refine the definition of where companies are based for tax purposes, so as to curtail venue shopping for lower tax rates.

 A new system of taxation should also be devised, the report argues, that allows individual countries to tax multinationals even when they are not based in the country, basing levies on the contribution of local residents' data to profits.